 I acknowledge and understand that the proposed treatment of an intravenous iron infusion(s) (Ferinject®) has been explained to me and is to be performed on me, the patient:

-Benefits – To treat iron deficiency anaemia
+Benefits – To treat iron deficiency

 Risks – Intravenous iron can cause serious hypersensitivity reactions which can be fatal.
 The risk of sensitivity is increased in patients with known allergies, immune or inflammatory conditions as well as patients with a history of severe asthma or eczema.